Leading and Learning in wash

 : A Mixed-Methods Catchment Area Modelling Approach Using Free DEMs to Inform Environmental Surveillance: A Double Case Study Analysis

-In her role as Project Coordinator, Jamie is responsible for coordinating the sampling activities with the City of Atlanta Department of Watershed for a wastewater surveillance project to monitor circulation of SARS-CoV-2 in under-served communities in Atlanta, such as correctional facilities, low-income neighborhoods, and long-term care facilities.
-The project supports the National Institutes of Health’s Rapid Acceleration of Diagnostics Initiative to support the development and implementation of wastewater-based surveillance systems for COVID-19.
+Jamie is currently living and working in Fort Dauphin, Madagascar for a charity called SEED Madagascar.
+Jamie joined the SEED team in January 2024 as Senior Programme Officer and is now the Head of Programmes for the Community Health department.
+Prior to that, Jamie was a Public Health Fellow at the Centers for Disease Control and Prevention in Atlanta, USA, where she worked for the Humanitarian Health Team within the Emergency Response and Recovery Branch, supporting international project development and emergency response.
+Before this role, Jamie was a Project Coordinator at Emory University for a COVID-19 Wastewater Surveillance project, demonstrating its use as an early warning tool to monitor SARS-CoV-2 circulation in a population.
 Jamie’s thesis project focused on how to use free, open-access information to inform sampling activities for environmental surveillance of pathogens in settings with limited resources and informal sewerage systems.
 Jamie received the Gangarosa Department of Environmental Health’s Award for Excellence in Research as well as the Charles C. Shepard Award for her thesis paper.
 Before attending the Rollins School of Public Health, Jamie worked in the private sector for five years as an Environmental Specialist/Engineer after receiving her Bachelor’s of Science in Environmental Engineering from Georgia Tech in 2014.
-Her current research and professional interests include WASH, hydrologic/hydraulic modeling, spatial analysis, complex humanitarian emergencies and response, climate change, and monitoring and evaluation.
+Her current research and professional interests include WASH behavioural science, wastewater surveillance, disaster management and resilience, and Monitoring, Evaluation, and Learning (MEAL).

 Bianca Corpuz, MPH